drewlyton/blog-posts/Persusasive PRs & Constructive Code Reviews.md

 Commenting for clarification is fine, but make sure to highlight that there is no action necessary and that changes are not required.
 However, if a back and forth conversation is happening in a PR, both parties should question the value and forum of the conversation.
 Maybe it's time to take it offline and pair a little.

 ### 3. Approval by default.
+Having your PR blocked because of a few simple changes is annoying.
+Getting pinged to re-review a PR with minor changes is also annoying.
+A mantra of "approve by default" solves these problems for both parties.

+Unless there is something in the code that would cause a major issue, approve the PR after commenting suggestions.
+This shows the author that you trust them to implement the changes and merge the PR in themselves.
+Merging becomes a shared responsibility and no one has to be DM'd in Slack with messages saying, "I made those edits - can you please approve my PR?"

+This principle can be hard for some senior engineers and managers to adopt, but it goes a long way to bolstering the trust and speed of your team.

+## Incorporate and iterate.
+These tips are just that - tips.
+Like with all things, code review systems should adapt and evolve to fit the needs of the people in them.
+There are no rules or one-size-fits-all solutions.
+But I hope this article was helpful or give you some inspiration.

+If you have tips to share or thoughts on mine, I'd love to hear about them [on Twitter](https://twitter.com/drewlyton).

+Until next time.